JetBrains/Qodana/topics/qodana-github-action.md

 9. Search for the `Qodana` status check, then check it.
 10. Click **Create**.

-For more information about branch protection rules, refer to the original [Github Documentation](https://docs.github.com/en/repositories/configuring-branches-and-merges-in-your-repository/defining-the-mergeability-of-pull-requests/managing-a-branch-protection-rule).
+For more information about branch protection rules, refer to the original [GitHub Documentation](https://docs.github.com/en/repositories/configuring-branches-and-merges-in-your-repository/defining-the-mergeability-of-pull-requests/managing-a-branch-protection-rule).

 ## Configuration